 Chris began studying Traditional Chinese and Integrative Medicine in 2013 after experiencing debilitating back pain for more than 5 years.
 After a long journey to finally find a cure to his own back pain that included acupuncture, cupping therapy, diet changes, targeted exercises and mind-body awareness, Chris felt the need to push his learning further and strive to help others be better stewards of their own health.

 In 2017, Chris received a Master’s degree in Acupuncture and Oriental Medicine (4 year degree, 2900 hours) from AOMA Graduate School of Integrative Medicine.
 Integrative medicine strives to use the most appropriate therapies and concepts from traditional and modern medicine in order to treat patients as effectively and safely as possible.
 In addition to his studies at AOMA, Chris has followed his passion for healing through whole foods nutrition and self-care and has done extensive research on these topics to be able to better serve his patients.
-He has also completed additional training on Traditional Chinese Medicine (TCM) for soft tissue and sports injury with renowned clinician Dr. Yongxin Fan.
+He has also completed additional training on Traditional Chinese Medicine (TCM) for soft tissue and sports injury with renowned clinician Dr. Yongxin Fan, and has traveled the country doing post-grad work on the most effective trigger point and dry needling techniques.
 Chris is a member of the Texas Association of Acupuncture & Oriental Medicine and a member of the American Association of Acupuncture and Oriental Medicine.